victoriamcn/Penguin-Animation/README.md

 ## Description

-The animation was a freeCodeCamp challenge.
-I didn't have creative freedom to make it my own, but I
+This animation was a freeCodeCamp challenge and made 100% with CSS.

 ## Instructions